We stand with Ukraine to help keep people safe. Join us

 You know what malware can do to damage your system, so don’t hesitate to detect and remove it.
 For starters, it’s best to rid your computer of temporary files.
 This will help you catch unwanted viruses and get rid of the baggage that can slow down subsequent scans.

 The most critical step in detecting malware is to find a trustworthy antivirus to scour your system for possible threats.
-And Clario is up for the job.
+And Clario Anti Spy is up for the job.
 The software runs deep system scans and provides real-time anti-malware protection.
 It is constantly running in the background, working quietly as it keeps an eye out for sneaky viruses, dormant trojans, and other malicious software.

 The best part is how Clario refrains from bombarding you with security jargon.
 It also keeps you in touch with security experts who can help you navigate complex issues 24/7.